Email Marketing Trends in 2018

 Inform: People love to read the important information over email rather reading promotional emails.
 Focus your messages on the information consumers want.

 Mobilize: Now 21 percent of consumers who use to check emails on the mobile devices are annoyed at the lack of responsive design or absence of mobile optimization.
 Make sure the uses are not going to wait for loading images used in email bodies or going to scroll too much.

 Frequency: Half of the consumers feel that a certain brand sends an email too frequent and they summarily delete the mail without opening or reading them.
 No need to send emails to often, just make a balance.

 Subject: Use engaging subject line, make people bound to open your email.
 Tell the benefit and offers in subject lines or use for informative lines.

-From Email: It matters, email sent with IDs like no-reply, respond etc gets filtered in promotion tab [gmail] or filtered in the Spam folder.
-Follow the anti-Spam guidelines of email service provider.
+From Email: It matters, email sent with IDs like no-reply, respond, etc gets filtered in promotion tab [gmail] or filtered in the Spam folder.
+Follow the anti-Spam guidelines of the email service provider.
 Use real names in from email.